Django and Jimmie

 Django and Jimmie is the sixth and final collaborative studio album by American country music artists Willie Nelson and Merle Haggard.
 It was released on June 2, 2015, by Legacy Recordings.
-The album was Haggard's final studio album prior to his death in April 2016.
-Merle Haggard died of Pneumonia 10 months after its release.
+The album was Haggard's final studio album prior to his death of pneumonia in April 2016, 10 months after its release.

 The album was well received by the critics, while it topped Billboard's Top Country Albums and reached number seven on the Billboard 200 upon its release.